How much did Radiohead make from In Rainbows?

 Radiohead - In Rainbows

 The crown princes of odd album release strategies, Radiohead made a huge success of their "pay what you want" strategy for their 2007 album In Rainbows.
-At the time, Thom Yorke said that the album had made more for the band than digital releases of all their other albums.
-Take that, record industry!

 The Beatles - The White Album